kingsloi/philips-brothers-docs/inventory/categories.md

 * Follow steps above, however instead of clicking `Restore`, click `Permanently Delete`
 * Once prompted, confirm you do wish to delete the category.
 * Click `Yes, delete it!`
-* The category will deleted permanently no longer be restorable.
+* The category will deleted permanently and no longer be restorable.